August 21 is World QR Code Day: A Tribute to Masahiro Hara

 August is the official World QR Code Month, and World QR Code Day is celebrated annually on August 21.

-Every August 21, we celebrate QR Code Day to honor the groundbreaking QR code invention.
+Every August 21, we celebrate QR Code Day to honor the invention of the QR code.
 This day highlights the creativity and innovation behind QR codes, which are transforming industries like retail, marketing, healthcare, and education.

 💻 You may also watch this video to learn more: